 In producing these criteria, the Board of Governors of Ballymena Academy has had regard to relevant material on the Transfer Procedure, issued at various times by the Department of Education.
 These materials have been given active and receptive consideration; the decisions taken reflect the Board of Governors’ focus on communicating clearly, complying with legal guidance and providing an efficient and effective service for children and parents.

-When considering which children should be selected for admission, the Board of Governors will only take into account information which is detailed on, or uploaded with, the online application.
-Parents should therefore ensure that all information pertaining to their child and relevant to the school’s admissions criteria is stated on the online application or uploaded with it.
+When considering which children should be selected for admission, the Board of Governors will only take into account information which is detailed on, or uploaded with, the Transfer Application.
+Parents should therefore ensure that all information pertaining to their child and relevant to the school’s admissions criteria is stated on the Transfer Application or uploaded with it.

 Parents of all children transferring from Primary to Post-Primary school are eligible to apply for a place in Ballymena Academy.

-If there are more applications than places available, registration for the AQE Common Entrance Assessment will be used as part of the admission procedure.
-Precedence will be given to those applications which include evidence of registration for the Common Entrance Assessment provided by AQE or for whom a valid claim for Special Provision has been made.
+The School operates the Common Entrance Assessment provided by AQE.
+If there are more applications than places available, the Age Standardised Score awarded following the Common Entrance Assessment will be used as part of the admission procedure.
+Precedence will be given to those applications which include an Age Standardised Score in respect of the Common Entrance Assessment provided by AQE.

 1. Eligibility, Priority, Considering Applications and Verification of Information

-1.1 For a child to be considered eligible for admission to Year 8 in Ballymena Academy (“the School”) in September 2021, an application in his/her name on a completed Online Transfer Application, must be submitted according to the requirements of the Transfer Procedure conducted through the Education Authority.
+1.1 For a child to be considered eligible for admission to Year 8 in Ballymena Academy (“the School”) in September 2022, an application in his/her name on a completed Transfer Application, must be submitted according to the requirements of the Transfer Procedure conducted through the Education Authority.

 PRIORITY to be given to applications: